 Redwood National Park: California

 The iconic California Redwood dominates and lends its name to this great northern California State and National Park.
 Gaze at the some of the tallest trees in the world and take one of the several hikes around this ancient forest.
-Redwood National Park is home to the tallest trees on the planet and you won’t be disappointed gazing up at these red giants.
+Redwood National Park is home to the tallest trees on the planet, and you won’t be disappointed gazing up at these red giants.

 Apostle Islands National Lakeshore: Wisconsin

 Apostle Islands National Lakeshore is a canoer or kayaker’s paradise.
-21 islands and 12 miles of lakeshore make up the Apostle Islands National Lakeshore on Lake Superior, with the park’s beauty earning it the nickname “Jewels of Lake Superior.”
+Twenty-one islands and 12 miles of lakeshore make up the Apostle Islands National Lakeshore on Lake Superior, with the park’s beauty earning it the nickname “Jewels of Lake Superior.”
 Cliffs, beaches, the water meets the sky at the Apostle Islands.

-Most people are going to stay away from Apostle Islands during the winter and even most of the spring and fall due to chilly temperatures, gray skies, and rough weather.
+Most people are going to stay away from the Apostle Islands during the winter and even most of the spring and fall due to chilly temperatures, gray skies, and rough weather.
 Summer brings more tolerable conditions to the Apostle Islands with daytime highs averaging around the mid-70s and the lows in the low 50s.
 Conditions on Lake Superior and in Wisconsin are a bit more tolerable in the summer as well.

 Mammoth Cave National Park: Kentucky

 You can find the longest known cave system in the world right in the heart of Kentucky.
 Current exploration pins the cave at 390 miles long, but there are many areas yet to be explored.
-The fascinating geological formations like stalagmites, stalactites, and underground pools as well as above ground fun make Mammoth Cave a unique National Park.
+The fascinating geological formations like stalagmites, stalactites, and underground pools as well as high ground fun make Mammoth Cave a unique National Park.